Greg Matthews: 1988–89: One Day Recall

 Matthews began the 1988–89 domestic summer strongly and there was some talk he would be able to get back in the test team.

 He was recalled to the Australian one day team for the WSC finals series in 1988–89, as a third spinner.
 However, he bowled poorly, going for 0–62 off 7 overs.
-"I felt sorry for him in a lot of ways", said Alan Border, "because I gave him a pretty tough task, bowling in that first 15 overs, and then he had to bowl towards the end when their guys were wacking out."
+"I felt sorry for him in a lot of ways", said Allan Border, "because I gave him a pretty tough task, bowling in that first 15 overs, and then he had to bowl towards the end when their guys were wacking out."

 Matthews was overlooked for the 1989 Ashes in favor of Tim May and Trevor Hohns.
 However, when May fell injured, Matthews was picked in an Australian one day squad to tour India.
 "I am just glad to be part of the scene again", he said.
 "I'm stoked."